deicod/oidcmw/README.md

 Downstream handlers can also inspect the original JWT claims via `middleware.ClaimsFromContext` when custom authorization logic is required.

+## Error Responses

+Authentication failures return RFC 6750 inspired payloads.
+When the middleware responds with `401 Unauthorized` it also includes a `WWW-Authenticate` header that repeats the `error` and `error_description` values (for example `Bearer error="invalid_token", error_description="token validation failed"`).
+Header values are safely escaped so integrators can rely on them for programmatic handling or surfacing messages to clients.

 ## Documentation

 - [Quick Start](docs/quickstart.md)